 Welcome to the CWSC Volunteer Library & Reference Center…

-Here you’ll find useful information on volunteering, nonprofit development, management and leadership training resources, or research and opinion pieces.
+Here you’ll find information on volunteering, nonprofit development, management and leadership training resources, or research and opinion pieces that can benefit national intelligentsia project research, program planning, and implementation.
 Email us with a recommendation.

 January, 2019 – NAACP Criminal Justice Fact Sheet.
 Today, the United States makes up about 5% of the world’s population…African Americans are incarcerated at more than 5 times the rate of whites.